 "So?"
-"I need to be in this discipline to be a teaching assistant.
-Isn't that a requirement?"
+"Don't I have to be in this discipline to be your teaching assistant?"
 He brushed my words aside with a wave.
-"Doesn't matter.
-The school wouldn't be hiring you.
+"The school wouldn't be hiring you.
 I would.
 I'm a temp, so that's how it works.
 They hire me, and I hire an assistant if I need one."
-Can't say I'd ever heard of that rule, but it sounded logical enough . . .
-I guess.
+I'd never heard of that rule, but it sounded logical.

 "What about grading papers?
 I'm not qualified for that.
 And I sure can't teach your classes if you're off sick."
 Another wave.
 "I never get sick.
 And you won't need to grade essays or tests.
-I'll just give you the multiple choice parts to do.
+I'll just give you the multiple-choice parts to do.
 Easy enough.
 So you can do that and . . . uh, administrative work."
 "What kind of administrative work?"
 "You know . . . departmental . . . stuff.
 Whatever I need done."
 I cast a pointed look at his desk.
 "Like filing?"
 "Sure.
 You can do the filing.
-More importantly, though, I need research-" A tentative knock at the door cut him short.
+More importantly, though, I need research-" A soft knock at the door cut him short.
 His nostrils flared, then his mouth set in a hard line.
-He made no move to stand, just started fidgeting with a pen on his desk.
-Another rap.
+He made no move to stand.
+Another rap, louder.
 I arched my brows.
 He shook his head.
 We stayed quiet until footsteps tapped away down the hall.
-"There," he said, jabbing the pen at the door.
+"There," he said.
 "That's another thing you can do.
 Handle my office hours.
 Talk to students."
-"Uh, I don't think . . . well, they probably want to speak to you, don't they?
+"They probably want to speak to you, don't they?
 Especially if they're having problems with the course."
 "Oh . . . right."
 He looked so darned disappointed that a glimmer of empathy ran though me.
 "Well, I suppose I could screen student visits.
 If it's something I can handle, like taking papers or answering easy questions, I will.
 If not, I could have them make appointments, maybe . . . discourage the ones that don't seem too serious."
 He smiled then.
 Not a big smile, not even much of a smile at all, just a twist of the lips, but his eyes lit up like a kid's.
 "That'd be great."
 My cheeks heated.
 "Uh, and research, you were saying something-" "Right.
 That's really what I need.
 I'm working on a paper and I need someone to do the legwork for me, track down articles, print them up, maybe do some extra digging.
 You cover all that in journalism, right?
-Researching?"
+Research?"
 "Right up my alley."
 "Good.
 We're all set then.
 You can start-" "Wait," I said.
-"Can I think about it?
+"I need-Can I think about it?
 I should hear what the bookstore says first."
-This clearly wasn't the answer he wanted.
-He rapped the pen against the edge of the desk, then leveled it at me.
-"What's the pay?" he said.
+He rapped his pen against the edge of the desk, then leveled it at me.

+"What's the pay?"

 "Huh?"

 "The bookstore.
 What are they offering to pay you?"

 "Uh, minimum . . . well, slightly above."

-From his expression I knew that didn't answer his question.
+From his expression, that didn't answer his question.